PARAMANU-GANITA: Can Small Math Language Models Rival with Large Language Models on Mathematical Reasoning?: Introduction

-Our math model is based on Paramanu \citep{niyogi2024paramanu}, released earlier by us.
+We consider here that a language model is \textit{large} (LLM) if it contains more than 1B parameters and \textit{small} if it contains less than 300M parameters (SLM)\footnote{We refer to models containing more than 300M parameters and less than 1B parameters as \textit{Medium} Language Models.
+We however do not consider them in this study.}.
+In this paper, we search for a alternative approach to continual pretraining of LLMs for improving mathematical reasoning of LLMs like LLEMMA and cost-effective training and inference method.
+In particular, we try to answer the two following research questions.

+\textbf{RQ1}: Is domain specific pretraining from scratch of small generative language model with domain specialised tokenizer and Chain-of-Thought (CoT) instruction fine-tuning results in competitive performance on mathematical reasoning compared to LLMs which are trained on trillion of tokens and humongous in size on the assumption that ``Larger models trained on trillion tokens can only reason'' parameters?

+\textbf{RQ2:} Is domain specific pretraining from scratch of SLM is environmentally sustainable, highly cost efficient for both training and inference?

+To answer these questions, instead of following the domain adaptation method of LLMs for better mathematical reasoning, we focused on \emph{pretraining from scratch} a generative mathematical language model using only a high quality mathematical corpus curated by us.
+This avoids requiring immense compute power, high engineering maneuver and techniques to load LLMs in memory, and mostly high cost of training, and the misalignment of domain specialised tokenizers and embeddings with the existing embeddings of LLMs via continual pretraining with vocabulary expansion of the existing LLMs tokenizers.
+We trained a powerful mathematical SLM from scratch which required \emph{only} 146 hours of A100 training and additional 14 hours for Chain-of-Thought (CoT) instruction fine-tuning.
+We call our model \textsc{Paramanu-Ganita}\footnote{Paramanu means ``atom'' while Ganita is ``mathematics''}.
+Our model is based on the Transformer Decoder architecture \citep{10.5555/3295222.3295349}.
 We have trained an auto-regressive model from scratch at a context size of 4096 on a single NVidia A100-PCIE-40GB GPU.
-Our work is an attempt to make dedicated mathematical specialized model from scratch rather than performing continual pretraining of existing LLMs for domain adaptation.
-Our models are much smaller in size by large order of magnitude of LLMs, having only 208 million parameters.
-Hence, our models are very fast in inference without requiring any quantization of weights, and our math model can be run on CPU without need of GPU.
+Our models are small in size, having only 208 million parameters.
+Hence, our models are very fast in inference without requiring any quantization of weights, and our mathematics model inference can be run on CPU without need of GPU.